Egg and chips: Reception

 Food writer Mary Cadogan says that "Egg and chips for me is a marriage made in heaven.
 Whenever I feel the need of a bit of comfort eating this is the dish I usually turn to."
-Heston Blumenthal, owner of the Michelin star award-winning Fat Duck restaurant in Berkshire, wrote in The Guardian that "You can't get much more British a dish than fried egg and chips."
+Heston Blumenthal, owner of the Michelin star award-winning restaurant The Fat Duck in Bray, Berkshire, wrote in The Guardian that "You can't get much more British a dish than fried egg and chips."

 In popular culture

 The dish features in art as well as in real life.
-Egg and chips occupies a pivotal moment in the suffocating life of a working-class Liverpool housewife in Shirley Valentine.
+Egg and chips occupies a pivotal moment in the suffocating life of a working class Liverpool housewife in the one-character play Shirley Valentine (1986).
 "Because it's Thursday, Shirley knows that Joe expects steak and chips for his tea.
 He is getting egg and chips instead...
 But Joe ... is not pleased at his meatless meal.
 He pushes his plate into her lap.
 That settles it.
 Two weeks later he comes home and finds an empty house."

 The dish's status as a cornerstone of authentic British cuisine is solidified by its regular inclusion in modern popular culture.
-It features regularly in television depictions of British life, such as the long-running soap series Coronation Street, where it constitutes part of recurring character Johnny "Doc" Docherty's infamous catch phrase, "You've just had your tea, Lesley - Egg and Chips!"
+It features regularly in television depictions of British life, such as the long-running soap opera series Coronation Street, where it constitutes part of recurring character Johnny "Doc" Docherty's infamous catch phrase, "You've just had your tea, Lesley – Egg and Chips!"

-In Final Fantasy VII Remake, on the back wall of the bar 7th Heaven, there is a neon sign which reads "EGGS & CHIPS".
+In the video game Final Fantasy VII Remake (2020), on the back wall of the bar 7th Heaven, there is a neon sign which reads "EGGS & CHIPS".

+A plate of egg and chips is featured on the front cover of the English musical duo Big Special's second studio album National Average (2025).